stevieb9/tesla-charge/README.md

 ### Hardware Used

-For the core of the system, three of the micro-controllers used are ESP8266-based Wemos D1 units (these show up as "Lolin(WEMOS) D1 R2 & mini" as the Board type in the Arduino IDE).
-For the garage door  prototype, an Arduino Uno was used.
+All four controllers are ESP8266-based Wemos D1 units (these show up as "Lolin(WEMOS) D1 R2 & mini" as the Board type in the Arduino IDE).

 ### Perl HTTP API Server